tthorntone/AdNauseam-Wiki/Does-µBlock-blocks-ads-or-just-hide-them?.md

 I will set the official record here.

 First, let's just say µBlock is a real threat to Adblock Plus owner's business model, Eyeo GmbH, and to those [who paid Eyeo GmbH](http://www.theregister.co.uk/2015/02/02/google_amazon_taboola_microsoft_adplock_plus_unblock/) to be part of the "acceptable ads" marketing campaign.
 It is also a threat to other big-name blockers as well.
+Add to this [not everybody](https://forums.lanik.us/viewtopic.php?f=64&t=17842) [is pleased](https://github.com/gorhill/uBlock/issues/564) with µBlock enabling _EasyPrivacy_ by default.

 There seems to be underhanded attempts to discredit µBlock lately in various venues.
 Here is a typical comment: